 Senecio vulgaris L.

-Disk flowers - Flowers yellow at the apex, pale basally, 5-lobed, glabrous, 5mm long, funnelform near the apex.
-Lobes rounded, erect to spreading, glabrous, .5mm long.
+Florets - Ray flowers absent.
+Disk flowers yellow at the apex, pale basally, 5-lobed, glabrous, 4-6 mm long, funnelform near the apex.
+Lobes rounded, erect to spreading, glabrous.
 Stamens 5, adnate near the apical 1/5 of the corolla tube, included to partially exserted.
-Anthers yellow-brown, connate around the style, -1mm long.
-Filaments white, glabrous, -1mm long.
+Anthers yellow-brown, connate around the style.
+Filaments white, glabrous.
 Style bifurcate, purplish at the apex (stigma), glabrous.
-Achenes brown at maturity, 3mm long, -1mm in diameter, linear, terete, 9-nerved, with short retrorse strigose pubescence.
-The pubescence situated in the grooves between the ribs, silvery-white.
 Pappus of numerous capillary bristles.
-Bristles barbellate, to +/-6mm long.

 Flowering - June - October.